Article

 Blade Shape

-Get a shovel with a spade shaped blade, something with a point that can penetrated dirt, sand, ice and mud and maybe even chop some roots or tree branches.
+Get a shovel with a spade-shaped blade — something with a point that can penetrate dirt, sand, ice and mud and maybe even chop some roots or tree branches.
 Generally speaking, a square shovel is going to be limited in its application.
 Some of the more modern off-road shovel designs have sharp points (or multiple sharp points) that can help with particularly challenging obstacles, like roots or hard clay.

 Handle Shape